Amish Fence Puller

 Using the Amish Fence Puller

 As with the construction of the Amish fence puller, the use of this ingenious tool is simplicity itself.
-Besides the fence puller, a come-along winch is needed, along with a two to three foot piece of chain, with a hook on it and something to be used as an anchor.
-This anchor can be a tree, large rock, another post in the ground or a vehicle, whatever is readily available, that the come-along can be attached to.
-It should be far enough from the corner post that the fence is being stretched to, so that a large portion of the cable in the come-along can be spooled out.
+Besides the fence puller, a come-along winch is needed, along with a two- to three-foot chain with a hook and something to be used as an anchor.
+This anchor can be a tree, a large rock, another post in the ground, or a vehicle, whatever is readily available, to which the come-along can be attached.
+It should be far enough from the corner post that the fence is being stretched so that a large portion of the cable in the come-along can be spooled out.

-Start by unrolling the fence material alongside the fence posts it will be attached to.
-Properly done, the roll can be laid down on the ground and just unrolled.
+Start by unrolling the fence material alongside the fence posts to which it will be attached.
+The roll can be laid down on the ground and unrolled if correctly done.
 It may be necessary to weight it down on the ends to keep it from rolling back up.
-Then wrap one end of the fencing material around the corner post and attach it with four or five hammer-in staples.
+Then, wrap one end of the fencing material around the corner post and attach it with four or five hammer-in staples.

-Going to the other end, cut the fencing material off square, roughly a foot past the corner post.
-Fold over this end, giving a double thickness of material.
-Then place this over the bolts in the first piece of the fence puller, so that the bolts stick through the holes.
+Going to the other end, cut the fencing material off the square roughly a foot past the corner post.
+Fold over this end, giving it a double thickness of material.
+Then, place this over the bolts in the first piece of the fence puller so that the bolts stick through the holes.

-If the hole in the fence cloth are too large for the chain to fit through, cut the fence cloth, up close to the fence puller, on the fence side, right about in the middle.
+If the hole in the fence cloth is too large for the chain to fit through, cut the fence cloth up close to the fence puller, on the fence side, right about in the middle.
 Once the fence is stretched, this part of the fence cloth will be pulled off, so there’s no reason to be concerned about making this hole.
-Wrap the chain twice around the fence puller, through this hole and fasten it to itself with the hook, leaving a tail sticking out for the come-along to connect to.
+Wrap the chain twice around the fence puller, through this hole, and fasten it to itself with the hook, leaving a tail sticking out for the come-along to connect to.

-Attach the hook on the short side of the come-along to the chain wrapped around the fence puller and the longer side of the come-along to the anchor.
-Then start ratcheting the come-along to tighten up the fence.
+Attach the hook on the short side of the come-along to the chain wrapped around the fence puller and the longer side to the anchor.
+Then, start ratcheting the come-along to tighten up the fence.